j-uday-8207/Github_Action/readme.md

 This Is a Github Action Repo...
-It Just Prints Funny Text (Acoording To Me) during a PR.
+It Just Prints Funny Text (According To Me) during a PR.